PragmaticCoding/PragmaticCoding.github.io/_posts/2022-08-30-Frameworks.md

 That can depend.
 In a lot of cases, it's purely View.
 You'll get the greatest decoupling of the elements by having both `firstName` and `lastName` in your Presentation Data, and letting the View decide how to display them.
 But what if there's a requirement to display a bunch of names in alphabetical order?
 Now you might be talking about a business rule.
 Sorted by `firstName` or `lastName`?
 So maybe, in this case, you need to deal with the conversion in the Business Logic.

+## Traffic Management

+Every framework needs some element to manage how the parts interact with each other, and possibly with other frameworks.
+There needs to be a component that accepts some signal from the View - possibly containing data - and turning that into an action involving the business logic that's contained inside the Model.
+There also needs to be some component that understands about background threads, and has the logic to control them.

 # How Do These Patterns Work?

 The first thing to understand is that all of these patterns have the same goal, to create independence between the business logic and the presentation that the user interacts with.
 They all have a great deal of similarity, but they have some profound differences in the details.